-- Sitting at chairside for a sustained length of time with frequent reaching: - 2.
+- 1. Sitting at chairside for a sustained length of time with frequent reaching; - 2.
 Manual dexterity to safely perform intraoral instrumentation; - 3.
-Sufficient hearing to assess patient needs; - 4.
-Sufficient eyesight to observe patients, operate equipment and evaluate radiographs; visual acuity (correctable) to work with small measurements, and to interpret small defects; - Sufficient writing skills to record medical and dental data and communicate with other dental professionals; ability to express ideas to educate the client and exchange information with other health professionals.
+Sufficient hearing to assess patient needs; - Sufficient eyesight to observe patients, operate equipment and evaluate radiographs; visual acuity (correctable) to work with small measurements, and to interpret small defects; - 5.
+Sufficient writing skills to record medical and dental data and communicate with other dental professionals; ability to express ideas to educate the client and exchange information with other health professionals.

-Orthopaedic Technology (see Program page 56)
+Orthopaedic Technology Associate Degree (see Program page 59) & Certificate (see Program page 60)